A Short Course on

 Estimation, Solution and Policy Analysis using Equilibrium Monetary Models

 I will discuss the construction and use of dynamic stochastic general equilibrium (DSGE) models in the analysis of monetary policy.
-We will begin with the estimation of DSGE models, with a special focus on the role that estimated Vector Autoregressions (VAR) can play (we will also touch on maximum likelihood and Bayesian methods for estimation).
-We will discuss various features that appear in modern DSGE models: sticky prices, sticky wages, adjustment costs in investment, a banking sector, multiple monetary aggregates, financial frictions, and open economy considerations.
-We will then discuss the application of estimated DSGE models to the analysis of several policy questions: does a low nominal interest rate expose the economy to special risks?
+We review the solution and estimation of DSGE models.
+We will review the use of maximum likelihood and Bayesian estimation methods, methods that make use of estimated Vector Autoregressions (VAR), as well as methods based on single equation estimation.
+We will discuss various features that appear in modern DSGE models: sticky prices, sticky wages, adjustment costs in investment, a banking sector, multiple monetary aggregates, financial frictions, search and matching models of unemployment and open economy considerations.
+We will then review the use of estimated DSGE models in the formulation of monetary policy.
+Here, we will focus on the operating characteristics of monetary policy rules as well as the implementation of Ramsey-optimal monetary policy.
+The notes below review additional particular policy questions: does a low nominal interest rate expose the economy to special risks?
 What is the appropriate response of monetary policy in the aftermath of a financial crisis?
 How should monetary policy respond to the stock market?
 The course is targeted to a range of people.
 The lectures are designed so that students who have little time outside of class for preparation and study will see the basic ideas.
 In addition, a set of homework assignments has been prepared for people who want to dig in much deeper.
 The assignments give students hands-on experience estimating VARs, as well as solving, simulating and analyzing DSGE models.

 The course is organized as follows:

 <![if !supportLists]>• <![endif]>Part 1: Introduction to the linearization strategy for solving and estimating models, and for deducing the implications of models for optimal monetary policy